Kings-World/sapphire-plugins/packages/cron/README.md

 }
 ```

 It's important to note that the `startAll()` method is called automatically when the client is ready.
-Therefore, it's generally not necessary to call this method manually, unless you have a specific need to restart all cron tasks at some point after the client has been initialized.
+Therefore, it's generally not necessary to call this method manually unless you have a specific need to restart all cron tasks at some point after the client has been initialized.

 ### Create a task handler